 - March 21, 2011 – HB 537 It amended the Payday Loan Reform Act (PLRA) to create Installment Payday Loans and the Consumer Installment Loan Act (CILA) to create Small Consumer Loans.

 - The Illinois Payday Loan Reform took hold in 2011 and the situation stays the same since then.

-- June 2, 2016 – The Consumer Financial Protection Bureau (CFPB) proposed a Payday Loan Rule that hasn’t yet fully come into effect (the federal rule is expected in November 2020).
+- June 2, 2016 – The Consumer Financial Protection Bureau (CFPB) proposed a Payday Loan Rule that hasn’t yet fully come into effect.